I could write just one word to summarize my entire life story and that would be enough.

-The opportunity to go on a short term missions trip through my church came up only a few months later.
+The opportunity to go on a short term missions trip through my church came up only a few months later after God began to reshape my life.
 I jumped at the opportunity to share my renewed love for Christ with unreached people in another part of the world.
 Little did I know how that one week would ignite my heart with a passion for missions…

 I became crazy for missions throughout my teenage years.
 I incorporated the reading of missionary biographies into my school and eagerly sought out ministries to join with in prayer for the nations and God’s glory.

 God broke my heart in an even deeper way over the endless cycle of poverty and and the hopeless lives tribal people all over Eastern Africa lived without Christ.
 My mind was unable to even comprehend the brokenness.
-Somehow I just knew deep down in my soul that God’s calling on my life was to share the Gospel and serve in Africa.
+I still can’t.
+Yet somehow I just knew deep down in my soul that a big calling God had on my life was to share the Gospel and serve in Africa.
 I felt knit to those people in some deep way and I just had to be with them!

 Naturally, I immediately wanted to take action and move to my new “dream land”!
 But God, being very consistent in His ways, didn’t send me out immediately.
 As was common even in Bible times, when God calls people to a particular task for the future He often times makes them to walk through a “desert” for many years in preparation for that mission.
 In my case there were 4 painstakingly LOOOONG years right here at home in which the Lord carefully refined my faith and equipped my heart to best share the gift of Jesus with my African brothers and sisters.
 Along the way many of my lifelong dreams simply had to die as I learned to only thirst after Jesus and His ways.
 Other dreams fully blossomed, reminding me of the loving-kindness the Father has for His children.
 Through that entire season God taught me tons about contentment, helped me win battles against pride and insecurity, and assured me of His protection no matter where I am in the world.